-The summer night breeze caresses customers’ sun-burned skin, relieving the day’s intense heat.
-The sweet,
+The summer night breeze caresses customers’ sunburned skin, relieving the day’s intense heat.

-unmistakable aroma of freshly baked chocolate chip cookies, pies and French vanilla coffee surrounds them.
+The sweet, unmistakable aroma of freshly baked chocolate chip cookies, pies, and French vanilla coffee surrounds them.
 There are no hostels in the Hamptons, but that doesn’t mean there are no cheap hotels.

-Lucky to find a seat on a bench outside Simon’s Beach Bakery, a variety of people come together to listen to the sound of a young, local band covering their favorite rock songs.
-A hundred people congregate on the sidewalk, singing and dancing.
+Lucky to find a seat on a bench outside Beach Bakery Cafe, on Long Island, a variety of people come together to listen to the sound of a young, local band covering their favorite rock songs.
+A hundred people congregate on the sidewalk, singing, and dancing.

 No VIP list Here

 I set out to plan an activity-filled few days in the Hamptons on a budget.
-I found three very nice hotels that cost under $100 per night.
-The Hampton Star Hotel in Hampton Bays costs $95 per night and Sunset Bay Motel is $100 per night.
-Both are located about a half of a mile from the water, five minutes from downtown Southampton and under 10 miles from Westhampton.
+I found three very nice hotels that were all reasonable.
+The Bayview Resort is around $230 per night.
+Both are located about half of a mile from the water, five minutes from downtown Southampton and under 10 miles from Westhampton.
 Here is TripAdvisor’s list of ten of the least expensive hotels in the Hamptons.

 There are many restaurants that offer entrées for under $10 without losing the Hamptons dining feel.
-In Southampton, an American restaurant called Barristers provides excellent meals, a casual atmosphere and a screened in porch for outdoor dining.
-It is located right in the center of town next to the Southampton Beadery, which is perfect place for the jewelry buff to create a Hamptons souvenir.
+In Southampton, the Southampton Beadery is the perfect place for the jewelry buff to create a Hampton’s souvenir.

 La Parmigiana of Southampton serves fine Italian cuisine priced between eight and 21 dollars.
 Belle’s Café is a moderately priced Cajun restaurant in Westhampton, and Sip N’ Soda is a Southampton retro luncheonette with meals under eight dollars.
 There are also relatively inexpensive delis, bagel shops, and pizzerias all over the Hamptons.

-Jessica Taryn is a former intern at GoNOMAD.
-She is now a lawyer on Long Island.
+Jessica Taryn Zolotorofe is a former intern at GoNOMAD.
+She is now a lawyer in New Jersey.